-In accordance with our Digital Learning & Safety Policy and the current minimum age of 13, all social media is prohibited for year 7 students, and we ask you to support us.
+In accordance with our Digital Learning & Safety Policy and the current minimum age of 13 and we ask you to support us.
 If your child does have social media, we ask that the accounts are deleted.

 Online safety - resources for parent